livingstonb/Discrete_HA/README.md

 The script *master_replication.m* is provided to solve for the calibrations presented in the paper and compute statistics.
-The income process used for these calibrations is contained in the MATLAB file *quarterly_b.mat*.

 ### The calibration